Do Go On - 334 - Pan Am Flight 73

 But move over.

-We've got the Jessica Reynolds Award for highest hat.
+I'll learn we've got the Jessica Reynolds Award for highest hat.

 Thank you, Jessica Reynolds.

-Not to be confused with the Jessica Reynolds award for high hats,
+Not to be confused with the Jessica Reynolds Award for High Hats, which is a drumming award.

-Finally for me, I would love
+Finally for me, I would love to thank from Nuremberg in Germany, Anna and Lucas Spath.

 Anna and Lucas Spath.

-The Anna and Lucas Spath
+The Anna and Lucas Spath Award for

-award for bravery in the face of no obstacle.
+Bravery in the face of no obstacle

-Just brave for the sake of it.
+Just brave for the sake of it

-thank you so much for listening.
+Thank you so much for listening

-Two very brave people are here.
+Two very brave people are here

-They appreciate brave people.
+Well, no, their award, they appreciate brave people.

 Yeah, they are cowards.